Jammersplit/Randy.js/README.md

 The default random function in JavaScript generates values from 0 to 1.
 To make these values useful in your code, you often need to modify them.
 Mapping random results to another range is straightforward.
 But it can be less trivial to do more interesting things, like toggling events randomly, generating very specific random values, or using dynamic probabilities for random results.
 This collection contains a few fairly simple but handy random generator functions that might be a helpful starting point for creating more useful and interesting kinds of randomness.
 They might be used for generative or parametric design, to randomize decisions and options, or for when exceptions and outliers should be introduced more intentionally in a process.

 The functions are written in JavaScript and use the native `Math.random()` method, but should be easy to adapt to other languages.
 The functions work independently from each other and can be included individually.
-The functions don't do intensive checks of the input parameters, so might fail if unexpected values are passed.

 The functions are not bundled in a class.
 You can include the functions directly in your code or extend the native JavaScript `Math` class yourself.